qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdalogr/gdal_analysis.rst

 Outputs a single-band raster with values computed from the elevation.
 Roughness is the degree of irregularity of the surface.
-It's calculated by the largest inter-cell difference of a central pixel and its sourrounding cell.
+It's calculated by the largest inter-cell difference of a central pixel and its surrounding cell.
 The determination of the roughness plays a role in the analysis of terrain elevation data, it's useful for calculations of the river morphology, in climatology and physical geography in general.